 Private individuals, community housing providers, and central government are the main housing providers within Auckland.

-- the provision of accommodation support for individuals
+- providing accommodation support for individuals

-- policy settings and the legislative framework.
+- policy settings and the legislative frameworks.

 Auckland Council and central government work together to deliver homes and places through:

 - contributing funding that supports the provision of bulk infrastructure within Auckland, unlocking potential development